jonkmatsumo/resume-customizer/README.md

 ### Architecture
 Resume Customizer uses a **hybrid architecture** that combines deterministic algorithms with large language models (LLMs).
-*   **Deterministic Logic**: Ranking and selection use explicit Go algorithms to ensure consistency and prevent "hallucinations" in experience selection.
+*   **Hybrid Ranking**: Story ranking uses both deterministic heuristics (skill overlap, keywords, recency) and LLM semantic evaluation, weighted 50/50 for optimal relevance scoring.
-*   **LLM Integration**: LLMs are used for semantic tasks like summarization and content tailoring.
+*   **LLM Integration**: LLMs are used for semantic tasks like summarization, relevance judging, and content tailoring.
 *   **Validation Loops**: The system verifies its own output by compiling the LaTeX source and checking the resulting PDF against physical constraints.

 ### Key Constraints